pulumi/pulumi-self-hosted-installers/byok8s-hosted/README.md

 # Using Your Own Infrasturcture to Deploy Pulumi Self Hosted

 This folder and sub folders contain the three Pulumi programs to use and deploy the containers necessary to run Pulumi' self hosted backend onto one's own infrastructure.
-Specifically, whereas the other "self-hosted installers" deploy the base infrastucture (e.g. S3, SQL, K8s) and then deployes the Pulumi service on that infrastructure, this installer assumes you have built your own S3(compatible) storage, your own MySQL server, and your own K8s cluster.
+Specifically, whereas the other "self-hosted installers" deploy the base infrastucture (e.g. S3, SQL, K8s) and then deploys the Pulumi service on that infrastructure, this installer assumes you have built your own S3(compatible) storage, your own MySQL server, and your own K8s cluster.
 And the bulk of this installer is then to deploy the Pulumi service onto that existing infrastructure.

 > ⚠️ Before proceeding, please take the provided installation code and commit it **as-is** to your own source control.
 As you make changes or customize it, please commit these to your repo as well.
 This will help keep track of customizations and updates.